NorESMhub/noresm-exp/content/noresm2_mm_spin/noresm2_mm_spin12.md

 - CICE:  ice_therm_vertical.F90
 - iHAMOCC: mo_riverinpt.F90, beleg_bgc.F90

 were merged into featureCESM2.1.0-OsloDevelopment and the SourceMods no longer needed.
-Also the new emission files (frc2) were included and no longer needed to be listed in user_nl_cam
+Also the new emission files (frc2) and many of the parameter settings in user_nl_cam were included and no longer needed to be listed in user_nl_cam.

 The increase in width of Strait of Gibraltar from 15 km to 30 km was included as default and no longer listed in user_nl_micom